HiOtto/dense_new-1/README.md

 https://www.dropbox.com/s/ebj3438g22wl8yl/icra_bags.zip?dl=0

+The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

-If you use our code, please cite our paper
+If you use our code, please cite our papers:

 1. "Aggresive Quadrotor Flight Using Dense Visual-Inertial Fusion", in Proc. of the IEEE Intl.
 Conf. on Robot. and Autom., 2016.
 2. "Dense Visual-Inertial Odometry for Tracking of Aggressive Motions", in Proc. of the IEEE International Conference on Robotics and Biomimetics 2015.

-The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

 For more questions, please contact ylingaa at connect dot ust dot hk .

 [1] LSD-SLAM: Large-Scale Direct Monocular SLAM (J. Engel, T. Schöps, D. Cremers), In European Conference on Computer Vision (ECCV), 2014.